-Classification of the quality of evidence in the GRADE system •
+Classification of the quality of evidence in the GRADE system 010000000000 0111111111111

 Quality of the scientific evidence Design of the study Decrease the quality if Increase the quality if High RCT Limitation in the design: Important (-1) Very important (-2) Association: • Scientific evidence of a strong association (RR > 2 or < 0.5 based on observational studies Moderate Inconsistency (-1) without confusion factors) (+1).
-Scientific evidence of a very strong association (RR &gt; 5 or &lt; 0.2 based on observational studies without the possibility of bias) (+2).
-Low Observational studies Direct evidence: Some (-1) uncertainty Major (-2) uncertainty about whether or not the evidence is direct Dose-response gradient (+1) Very low Other types of design Inaccurate data (-1) Notification bias: High probability of (-1) effect (+1)
+Scientific evidence of a very strong association (RR > 5 or < 0.2 based on observational studies without the possibility of bias) (+2).
+Low Observational studies Direct evidence: Some (-1) uncertainty Major (-2) uncertainty about whether or not the evidence is direct Dose-response gradient (+1) Very low Other types of design Inaccurate data (-1) Notification bias: High probability of (-1) All the possible confusion factors could have reduced the observed effect (+1)